Chasing value often disappoints

 People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole

-This manufacturing-oriented mindset made sense in an industrial economy, when ownership and production were the dominant means of creating and capturing value.
+This manufacturing-era mindset made sense when advantage came from ownership and production.
 But in today’s service-based, experience-driven economy, it creates friction and waste.
-Customers no longer buy things merely to own them; they buy outcomes that move them forward.
+Customers no longer buy products merely to own them; they buy outcomes that move them forward — the tangible evidence of progress made.

 The innovation problem is structural: the wrong endgame (adding value), the wrong mental model (value-in-exchange), and the wrong success lens (supplier-centric rather than Seeker-centric).